DimaEnotoff/FriendlyCLP/Readme.md

     .AddCommand("calc tr", new TgCommand())
     .AddCommand("calc tr", new CtgCommand());
 ```
-Disadvantage of this approach is that changing a group name requires modifying all paths in which this group was mentioned.
+The disadvantage of this approach is that changing a group name requires modifying all paths in which this group was mentioned.

 ### Help command